vmware-tanzu/community-edition/addons/packages/external-dns/README.md

 ### Configuration sample

-After installing this add-on with the name, for example, `external-dns`, the following command will generate an empty configuration file in the current directory:
+After installing this package with the name, for example, `external-dns`, the following command will generate an empty configuration file in the current directory:

 `tanzu package configure external-dns`